Code4CySec/Exfiltrating_Windows_Files/README.md

 - encrypt_decrypt.py

 After generating the public and private key pair with 'key_gen.py' you can start using this script to encrypt and decreypt data.

+- email_exfil.py

+This script exfiltres information you have encrypted with the scripts above.
+After you use email_exfil.py to send an encrypted file back to your Kali machine, you'll open the email client, select the message, and copy and paste it into a new file.
+You can then read from that file in order to decrypt it using the previous decrypt script.